cgay/lsp-mode/docs/page/adding-new-language.md

-If the language server supports environment variables to control additional behavior, you can register that by using the `:environment-fn` function, like the Bash language client does:
+If the language server supports environment variables to control additional behavior, you can register that by using the `:environment-fn` option, like the Bash language client does:

 ``` elisp
 (lsp-register-client